tareqanwar/cv/README.md

 <td>

-Used to teach JavaScript while working at NanoITBD in 2012\.
+Used to teach JavaScript while working at NanoITBD in 2012.
 Have used JavaScript in a lot of websites.
+I have experience with AngularJS, NodeJS, Express, MongoDB, & ReactJS with Redux.
 Always try to be updated with recent ES versions.

 </td>